 Heartburn, or acid reflux, affects 5 million Canadians at least once each week.
-The painful condition happens when stomach acid creeps back up where it doesn’t belong which can affect sleep and focus throughout the day.
+The painful condition, which happens when stomach acid creeps back up where it doesn’t belong, can affect sleep and focus throughout the day.

 Wondering how to stop heartburn pain?
-Thankfully, there are plenty of natural remedies to cool that throat fire.
-Check out the top five below:
+Thankfully, there are plenty of remedies to cool that throat fire.
+Check out these four below:

 1. Fruits and vegetables

 3. Chewing gum

 Saliva production helps alleviate any acid trying to work its way up.
 Pop a piece of cinnamon or fruit-flavoured gum after a spicy meal and it should help without needing to rely on using an antacid.
 Avoid peppermint and spearmint-flavoured gums, which can increase stomach acid production in some people.

 4. Chill out on the booze and cigarettes

-These two vices combined are a sure way to light your throat on fire.
+These two vices combined are a sure way to set your throat on fire.
 Nix the cigs, and if you’re out with the boys for a few pints, switch to water before you head home to help settle that gut before bed.